A retirement activity: My daily regimen of Diet and Exercise

 Update April 2025 end: I have lost 15 pounds.
 My A1C is finally close to the desired target treatment point.
 My LDL is a bit elevated but my statin dose was just increased.
 I feel GREAT!!

 Update June 2025: A1C is better than the desired target treatment point.
-LDL/Lipid test in November.
+LDL/Lipid test next year.

 Keep it up. š